-If you graduate with a Bachelor’s or Master’s degree from a Dutch university, you will stand a good chance at also finding a job and staying for a longer time.
+If you graduate with a Bachelor’s or Master’s degree from a Dutch university, you will stand a good chance of finding a job and staying longer.

-Germany also gives chance to graduates to work after completing the degree.
-Often they will need to speak German but in big cities and big international companies, English speaking job is also possible.
+Germany also gives a chance to graduates to work after completing their degree.
+Often they will need to speak German, but in big cities and big international companies, English speaking job is also possible.

-Especially graduates from IT, engineering have very good chances to work without speaking German.
+Especially graduates of IT and engineering have excellent chances to work without speaking German.

-University graduates will need to apply for work a working and residence permit after they find a job, which is fulfilling requirements on the minimal salary: 53,000 EUR per year or 41,808 EUR if STEM profession.
-Its 4,416 EUR and 3,484 monthly respectively.
+University graduates will need to apply for work and residence permits after finding a job, fulfilling requirements on the minimum salary for EU Blue Card: 56,400 EUR per year or 43,908 EUR if STEM profession.

 After two years of employment in Germany, it’s possible to apply for permanent residency status.
-It’s beneficial to be fluent in the German language when seeking work in Germany, but not always essential.
+It’s beneficial to be fluent in German when seeking work in Germany, but it’s not always essential.

-In general, Germany is more difficult and less promising for foreign students to stay and work after graduation.
-The reason for this is a smaller choice of English speaking jobs and much higher salary requirements.
+Germany is generally more difficult and less promising for international students to stay and work after graduation.
+This is because of a smaller choice of English-speaking jobs and much higher salary requirements.

-The best Dutch Universities for an international perspective, many of them also ranking in the first 150 worldwide:
+The best Dutch Universities from an international perspective, many of them also ranking in the first 150 worldwide:

 - Delft University of Technology (TU Delft)